Last updated: January 2023

 How much does an SR22 cost?

-In most states, there is a fee to file an SR22 form.
+In most states, there is a fee to file an SR-22 form.
 The amount can vary slightly, but it’s usually relatively inexpensive (around $25).
-The amount could be higher or lower in your state.
-It’s also worth noting that if your insurer must file a Certificate of Financial Responsibility on your behalf, you might be required to purchase more coverage than the typical liability limits where you live.
-Don’t panic, though, because some companies (like Direct Auto) will work hard to help you find affordable coverage, regardless of your driving history.
+The amount could be higher or lower depending on the state in question.
+It’s also worth noting that drivers with SR-22 requirements are often seen as a higher risk to insure, meaning their insurance premium can be more expensive.
+Don’t panic, though, because Direct Auto will work hard and try to keep your coverage affordable with discounts and flexible payment options.

 Just because you have an SR-22 on file now and are viewed as a high-risk driver currently doesn’t mean that will be the case forever.
 In most states, you’re required to keep an SR-22 on file for three years (be sure to ask about the exact length where you live).
 If you drive carefully during this time, you shouldn’t have to file another one.
 There’s also a good chance your rates will drop in the future as you exhibit good driving behavior.